apache/fury/kotlin/README.md

 # Apache Fury™ Kotlin

-Provides Fury support for Kotlin Serialization on JVM:
+This provides additional Fury support for Kotlin Serialization on JVM:

+Most standard kotlin types are already supported out of the box with the default java implementation.

+Fury Kotlin provides additional tests and implementation support for Kotlin types.

+Fury Kotlin is tested and works with the following types:
 - stdlib `collection`: `ArrayDeque`, `ArrayList`, `HashMap`,`HashSet`, `LinkedHashSet`, `LinkedHashMap`.
+- `ArrayList`, `HashMap`,`HashSet`, `LinkedHashSet`, `LinkedHashMap` - works out of the box with the default java implementation.
 - Empty collection support: `emptyList`, `emptyMap`, `emptySet`

+Additional Notes:
-- `withDefault` wrappers are currently not supported.
+- wrappers classes created from `withDefault` method is currently not supported.